stepheckman/TSE15_UndercovNR/README.md

 R code runs simualtions and outputs to Stata data set

-Stata code makes graphs in paper
+Stata code processes sim results, calculates the numbers in the chapter, and creates the graphs.